Notice: This page requires JavaScript to function properly.

 Learn Challenge: Creating a Complete ML Pipeline | Pipelines

-Now let's create a proper pipeline with the final estimator.
-As a result, we will get a trained prediction pipeline that can be used for predicting new instances simply by calling the .predict() method.
+Now create a pipeline that includes a final estimator.
+This produces a trained prediction pipeline that can generate predictions for new instances using the .predict() method.

 Task